Jeeivan/physio-continued-f/README.md

 - With this being the final project of the course I had become much more confident with stand ups and in my ability to communicate what part of the project I was working on and any blockers I had along with the plan I had for that day
 - I am much more confident using Django along with postgreSQL
 - With this being the second project using react I also have much more confidence using this for my front end
-- With several issues deploying previous projects I most definitely found this project the most straightforward to deploy and was pleased to be able deploy with very few problems
+- With several issues deploying previous projects I found this project the most straightforward to deploy and was pleased to be able deploy with very few problems

 ## Future Improvements